CCExtractor/website/content/public/gsoc/2018/achie27.md

 ##### References

-All the references can be found listed in the repository\'s [readme](https://github.com/achie27/FabBits#readme).
+All the references can be found listed in the repository's [readme](https://github.com/achie27/FabBits#readme).